Latin name: Urtica dioica, U. urens

 Taste : Cool, dry; astringent, bitter taste, slightly stimulating

 Planetary Association: Mars

 Parts Used: Leaves, Seeds, Roots

-* Young shoots and leaves, which should not be collected when flowers start blooming in the summer.
+* Should not be collected when flowers start blooming in the summer.
 If you are unfamiliar with nettle’s sting, use gloves when harvesting until you become acquainted with your level of tolerance / enjoyment of nettle’s tingle!
 It is actually very restorative for the joints and creates a nice flushing effect on the body that can last up to 24 hours.

 Seeds: Kidney Tonic